-- 8. Lower the vehicle by turning the jack screw counterclockwise, and remove the jack and wheel blocks. - 9.
+- 8. Lower the vehicle by turning the jack screw counter-clockwise, and remove the jack and wheel blocks. - 9.
 Finish tightening the lug nuts.
 Push down on the wrench while at the end of the handle for increased leverage.
 Tighten the lug nuts in a star pattern until each nut has been tightened twice.
-The correct wheel nut tightness is 110 ft lbs (150 N·m).
-If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station. - 10.
-Push out the small center cap using the jack tool from inside the aluminum road wheel and position the wheel behind the rear bumper with the "beauty side" facing rearward.
+Refer to Torque Specifications in this section for proper lug nut torque.
+If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station.

+10. Push out the small center cap using the jack tool from inside the aluminum road wheel and position the wheel behind the rear bumper with the "beauty side" facing rearward.